Planning a weekend trip to Maine’s biggest city? Don’t miss these top things to do, so you can have the perfect weekend in Portland, Maine.

 Just over 2 hours from Boston, Portland Maine is one of my favorite weekend getaways.
 With lots to do, see, and eat there is a little something for everyone.
 Make the most of your weekend getaway by planning ahead!

-Whether you are there for a girl’s weekend, a couple’s getaway, or are looking for something more family-friendly, my favorite time to go is the fall; it is still warm enough to do all the outdoor activities, but the summer crowds are gone.
+Whether you are there for a girl’s weekend, a couple’s getaway, a day trip, or are looking for something more family-friendly, my favorite time to go is the fall; it is still warm enough to do all the outdoor activities, but the summer crowds are gone.
 If you’re going in the winter or if it’s a rainy weekend be sure to plan out some indoor activities.
 Below are all my recommendations on the best things to do in Portland!

 Go on a Food Crawl